pulumi/docs/content/docs/guides/continuous-delivery/_index.md

 analysis tools, and running unit and integration tests as appropriate.
 It all "just works" for your cloud infrastructure the same way it would for your application code.

 Pulumi can easily integrate into any continuous integration/continuous deliver (CI/CD) system.
-If your software isn't listed below or you are testing something new, see our guide for using Pulumi within a [generic CI/CD system]({{< relref "other" >}}).
+If your CI/CD system isn't listed below or you are testing something new, see our guide for using Pulumi within a [generic CI/CD system]({{< relref "other" >}}).

 <div class="supported-cicd-platforms">